jwoleslagle/sfcc-user-requests/README.md

-# sls-demo
+# sfcc-user-requests-backend
-A working serverless framework integrating a DynamoDB table with RESTful API endpoints
+A backend for SFCC user access requests, integrating a DynamoDB table with RESTful API endpoints and various helper lambdas.